chnm/model-articles/content/articles/blocknewman.md

 analysis knows how important it is to think carefully about what the data shows.
 At first glance, Figure 3 looked like 2 parallel lines increasing, but the rate of increase was nearly double for Western Europe as for North American women's history abstracts.
-We extensively analzed each figure that made it into the article to be sure its findings were both accurate and significant.
+I extensively analzed each figure that made it into the article (and many more that didn't) to be sure all findings were both accurate and significant.
 {{% /notation %}}